-Turkey: 5 more detained in nightclub massacre investigation
+Turkey: Gunman identified in nightclub attack

 Story highlights

-- Number held in connection with the attack grows to at least 21
+- Authorities have also detained five alleged ISIS members in connection with the attack

-- ISIS claimed responsibility in a statement posted to Twitter
+- ISIS claimed responsibility in Twitter statement, but CNN can't independently verify claim

-Turkish authorities have identified the gunman who killed 39 people in Sunday's nightclub terror attack in Istanbul, Turkish Foreign Minister Mevlut Çavusoglu said Wednesday.
-He did not name the suspect or provide the suspect's nationality.
+Istanbul (CNN)The gunman who killed 39 people in the New Year's nightclub terror attack in Istanbul has been identified by Turkish authorities.

+Turkish Foreign Minister Mevlut Çavusoglu announced the development Wednesday but did not name the suspect or provide the suspect's nationality.

-Turkish authorities have detained five alleged ISIS members in connection with the New Year's Day nightclub terror attack that left 39 people dead and dozens wounded, state-run news agency Anadolu reported Wednesday.
+Authorities have also detained five alleged ISIS members in connection with the attack, state-run agency Anadolu reported Wednesday.

-That would bring the number held in connection with the investigation to at least 21, and Turkish authorities still are believed to be on the hunt for the gunman who carried out the attack at the Reina nightclub in Instanbul.
+At least 21 people are being held in connection with the attack, though the gunman who carried out the attack at the Reina nightclub in Istanbul still at large.

-Details of where the latest detentions took place were not immediately available.
+According to Anadolu, the five were picked up in the Aegean province of Izmir.

 ISIS claimed responsibility for the attack in a statement posted to Twitter, but the claim cannot be independently verified by CNN.
 It boasted about the first major terrorist attack of 2017.